okraus/DeepLoc/README.md

 To train DeepLoc on the Chong et al. dataset run:

-    python DeepLoc_train.py -logdir path/to/log-directory
+    python DeepLoc_train.py --logdir path/to/log-directory

-    - the argument passed to -logdir indicates where to save the resulting models and model predictions (a good default is "./logs")
+    - the argument passed to -logdir indicates where to save the resulting models and model predictions (default is "./logs")
     - download the datasets as described above and store them in ./datasets
     - by default, models are saved every 500 iterations, and a test batch is evaluated every 50 iterations

 To evaluate the performance of different DeepLoc checkpoints run:

-    python DeepLoc_eval.py -logdir path/to/log-directory
+    python DeepLoc_eval.py --logdir path/to/log-directory

     - the argument to -logdir should be the same path used for training
     - adds a python cPickle file called "test_acc_deploy_results.pkl" in the path/to/log-directory including training and test performance (accuracy and test values) for the full datasets
+    - default output stored in './logs'

 VISUALIZING DeepLoc GRAPH AND TRAINING PERFORMANCE
 --------------------------------------------------